rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 The method reference combines two techniques that you’ve already seen. `startsWith()` is an instance method.
 This means that the first parameter in the lambda is used as the instance on which to call the method.
 The second parameter is passed to the `startsWith()` method itself.
 This is another example of how method references save a good bit of typing.

-### Real World Scenario - Default Methods on Functional Interfaces
+### `default` methods on functional interfaces

-By definition, all functional interfaces have a single abstract method.
+By definition, all functional interfaces have a single `abstract` method.
 This doesn’t mean that they have only one method, though.
-Several of the common functional interfaces provide a number of helpful default methods.
+Several of the common functional interfaces provide a number of helpful `default` methods.
 You don’t need to know these for the exam, but they are helpful when you start building your own implementations out in the real world.

 Suppose that we have these two `Predicate`s: